Coherent - Spark.2022

 • API Credential + API ID

-2. Table Structure
+2. Break Table Structure

 I explored different table structures, including a single-header table, nested tables, and a two-layer layout.